Korabi-dev/password-reset-adds/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

+## TODO
+- Adding an actual UI
+- Making an endpoint handler, meaning I can split them into different files
+- Better error handling for the script
+- Actually enforce the security recommendations I put at the top

 ## Acknowledgments

 - [Express](https://expressjs.com/) for the web framework.